Author: Nathan Kiskila, MD

 Question: Dr. Kiskila, what are back-to-school and sports physicals?

-Answer: Back-to-school sport physicals are a physical medical exam with a medical professional to evaluate that the student is healthy enough to participate in school-related physical activities.
-They are often referred to as back-to-school exams, because they are typically done at the beginning of the school year and are valid for the entire school year, but they can be done anytime.
+Answer: Back-to-school sport physicals are a physical medical exam with a medical professional to evaluate whether the student is healthy enough to participate in school-related physical activities.
+They are often referred to as back-to-school exams because they are typically done at the beginning of the school year and are valid for the entire school year, but they can be done anytime.
 Ideally, sports physicals should be done 6 weeks before preseason practice begins.

 Question: Who needs them?

 Answer: Any student who participates in sports should have a physical once a year.
-It will most likely be required by the school they are trying to play sports with too.
+It will most likely be required by the school they are trying to play sports with, too.

 Question: What do you check and assess during these physicals?